Service privacy policy

 ServicePurposeData sharedLocation

-NeonDatabase hostingAll stored dataEU (eu-west-2)
+NeonDatabase hostingAll stored dataUK (AWS eu-west-2, London)

-Fly.ioApplication hostingRequest data in transitEU
+Fly.ioAPI and telemetry-service hostingRequest data in transitUK

 ResendTransactional emailEmail address, sign-in linkUS